(previously known as Conoeca guildingi)

 The caterpillars each live in a tapering case covered in bits of chewed bark.
 The case grows to a length of about 3 cms.

-The male adult moth of this species is grey with dark speckles.
+The adult moths of this species is grey with a variable pattern of dark splotches or speckles.
 The hindwings are grey with darker margins.
-The abdomen is banded yellow and black.
+The abdomen is yellow but usually covered in dark grey hair.

 The species has been found in